MasyanYA-chill/global_warming/README.md

-## global_warming
+## global_warming:
 Kodland project about global_warming.
 ## project idea:
-> help users with solving the global warming problems
+> help users with solving the global warming problems.
-> tell users how to save or planet from the global_warming
+> tell users how to save or planet from the global_warming.
-> make users intereseted in the Earth condition
+> make users intereseted in the Earth condition.

-Using: Python3, Google teachable Machine, PyTelebot.
+## using: Python3, Google teachable Machine, PyTelebot.